Rajanikant88132/SendEncryptedEmail/README.md

 <br>
 <br>
 <br>
-9. This will be used for signing the email custom.mail.signing.jks.file=email-templates/rajanikantjks.jks
+9. This will be used for signing the email <br>
+custom.mail.signing.jks.file=email-templates/rajanikantjks.jks
 <br>
-10. This will be used for signing the email custom.mail.signing.jks.password=rajani.test
+10. This will be used for signing the email <br>
+custom.mail.signing.jks.password=rajani.test
 <br>
 <br>
 <br>
 <br>
-10. This will be used for encryoting the email with single certificates custom.mail.encrypting.jks.file=email-templates/Rajanikant.cer
+10. This will be used for encryoting the email with single certificates <br>
+custom.mail.encrypting.jks.file=email-templates/Rajanikant.cer
 <br>